 How many of us are actually opened and read every email that you receive?
 Not much, if we consider, only 34.1% of emails sent in the North America region was opened.
 The reason is simple.
 When the inbox continues to be flooded with emails, of course we will prioritize which emails will be read.
 Poorly written emails will end up unopened or opened and immediately deleted.

+Research shows that as many as 269 billion emails are sent every day, with more than 3.7 billion email users around the world today.
+To put the current situation in place, the average office worker reports receiving 121 emails every day and sending around 40 business e-mails every day.
 Here are 6 common mistakes you might make in your e-mail, and a quick way to suggest that your e-mail be read and not discarded by e-mail recipients.

 1. You created a Weak Email Subject

 Subject or title of the email is part of an interesting and important when we are going to send an email.
 Make a subject that is directly to the point, brief and personal.

 2. Poor Email Flow